 At Least 17 New Jersey Doctors Still Practicing Despite Sex Crime Convictions

 6 such doctors were permitted to enter into private letter agreements with the Board, which hid their identities.
-The licenses of 3 doctors have been cancelled in the time period of a decade due to allegations or convictions for sex related crimes.
-In 2015 and 2016, the licenses of 2 doctors were revoked because of their involvement in sex related crimes.
+The licenses of 3 doctors have been canceled in the time period of a decade due to allegations or convictions for sex-related crimes.
+In 2015 and 2016, the licenses of 2 doctors were revoked because of their involvement in sex-related crimes.

 In the month of April, an appellate court decision noted that Joachim is not allowed to pursue the reinstatement of his license.

 According to Attorney General Christopher S. Porrino, the penalties of the doctors involved in sexual misconduct were altered back in 2015.
 He also said that prosecutors have been told: “to seek the most aggressive penalty that is appropriate.”